yuhaoleeyh/stock-project/README.md

 ## Motivation
 I always wanted to properly delve into machine/deep learning models, and specifically apply it in an area that I am passionate in.
 Since I was also interested in stocks and wanted to examine the relationships surrounding the various factors (including seasonality, Bollinger bands and price pressures), I wanted to come up with a project which involved these 2 aspects.

+Link to medium article: https://medium.com/analytics-vidhya/analysis-of-stock-price-predictions-using-lstm-models-f993faa524c4

+Published in Analytics Vidhya, the 2nd largest data science community in the world

 ## Tech/framework used
 Python, Pandas, Tensorflow, Keras, Matplotlib, Finta, Seaborn